 The only skill your child will need to learn at this point is pedaling, which comes very naturally because they don’t have to think about everything else involved in riding a bike.
 They’ve already mastered everything else on their balance bike!

-**IMPORTANT NOTE: We recommend a bike without a coaster brake (back pedal brake) because when kids are learning to pedal they naturally pedal backwards to regain balance.
+**IMPORTANT NOTE: We recommend a pedal bike without a coaster brake (back pedal brake) because when kids are learning to pedal they naturally pedal backwards to regain balance.
 If they pedal backwards and engage the brake, they will not regain their balance, but will fall over instead!

-But is a balance bike a waste of money if I eventually have to buy a pedal bike anyways?
+Is a balance bike a waste of money if I eventually have to buy a pedal bike anyways?

 No!!!!!!!
 This is a question we get a LOT and one we want to clear up for you.
 Here are a few things to remember about balance bikes: